top of page

 It is no secret that the state of healthcare in the US is in a very scary place currently, for both doctors and patients alike.
 Just go online and you see daily reports of another strike at a hospital from healthcare workers including doctors and nurses, who are fed up with the abuse and exploitation that happens daily at these health institutions.

-I know, without a doubt that direct care is one of the ways the healthcare system in this country can be saved, and this is why my practice, Direct Podiatry Arizona has a direct care model.
 A direct care practice is one that does not bill or is not contracted with any insurance plan.
 Your doctor provides a service, or treatment, and is paid directly by you the patient.
 This is different from concierge practice which charges a retainer free on top of billing insurance for additional access to the doctor.
 There are many benefits to choosing a direct care doctor for your care, but here are my top 12.

 1. No rushed visits with your doctor